derekz3/NFHL_ETL/README.md

 ## Summary

-- **E**: This repo can use the `Selenium WebDriver protocol`, configured for the Google Chrome web browser, to scrape the National Flood Hazard Layer (NFHL) from the FEMA Map Service Center (MSC) or make requests from the FEMA NFHL API.
+- **E**: This repo can use the `Selenium WebDriver protocol`, configured for the Google Chrome web browser, to scrape the National Flood Hazard Layer (NFHL) from the [FEMA Map Service Center](https://msc.fema.gov/portal/advanceSearch#searchresultsanchor) (MSC) or make API requests from the [ArcGIS REST Services Directory](https://hazards.fema.gov/gis/nfhl/rest/services/public/NFHL/MapServer) for NFHL data.
 - **T**: Revelant layers are selected from the NFHL data and converted to `GeoJSON` format via `geopandas`.
 - **L**: GeoJSON files will be uploaded to a Google Cloud Storage bucket to further explore, clean and prepare the data for analysis.